joelnet/ultimate-ai-browser-javascript-starter/README.md

 A modern JavaScript application built with Vite, designed for AI-powered development and vibe coders.

-The goal is to have less AI hallucinations and output higher quality code output with less bugs.
+The goal is to have less AI hallucinations, output higher quality code, and with less bugs.

 ## Features